smitpi/PSToolKit/docs/docs/Format-AllObjectsInAListView.md

 # Format-AllObjectsInAListView

 ## SYNOPSIS
-Cast an array or psobject and display it in list view
+Cast an array or PSObject and display it in list view

 ## SYNTAX